A Riemann-Stein Kernel Method: Introduction

 Then $(\mathcal{H} , \tau)$ is said to be a \emph{Stein characterisation} of $P$.
 In this case the set $\mathcal{H}$ is called a \emph{Stein class} and the operator $\tau$ is called a \emph{Stein operator}.
 If only the $\Rightarrow$ implication holds, so that $\mathcal{H}$ need not be rich enough to distinguish elements in $\mathcal{P}(M)$, then we call $(\mathcal{H},\tau)$ a \emph{Stein pair} for $P$. \end{definition} The definition of a Stein characterisation is classical, but in this paper only the (novel) definition of a Stein pair will be used.
 The reader is referred to \cite{Ley2017} for further background on Stein's method.
 For the moment, let us suppose that a Stein pair $(\mathcal{H},\tau)$ for $P$ can be found.
-Then Eqn.\ref{eq: integral} can be approximated in direct a manner, that will now be explained: First, select a set of distinct locations $X = \{\bm{x}_i\}_{i=1}^n \subset M$ at which the integrand is to be evaluated.
+Then \eqref{eq: integral} can be approximated in direct a manner, that will now be explained: First, select a set of distinct locations $X = \{\bm{x}_i\}_{i=1}^n \subset M$ at which the integrand is to be evaluated.
 Then construct an estimator of the form

-where $R_1$ and $R_2$ are regularisation terms, whose purpose is to ensure that a (unique) minimum will exist.
-As explained in the original work of \cite{Oates2017}, the form of Eqn. \ref{eq: Stein method} can be motivated as constructing an approximation $\hat{f}$ to the integrand $f$, based on the data $\{(\bm{x}_i,f(\bm{x}_i)\}_{i=1}^n$, in the class of functions of the form $\hat{f} = \xi + \tau h$, where $\xi \in \mathbb{R}$ and $h \in \mathcal{H}$.
-In particular, the definition of a Stein pair ensures that $\int_M \tau h \mathrm{d}P = 0$, so that Eqn. \ref{eq: Stein method} can be interpreted as an integral $I_X(f) = \xi = \int_M \hat{f} \mathrm{d}P$ of an approximation $\hat{f}$ to the integrand.
-From this perspective, Eqn. \ref{eq: Stein method} is similar to classical numerical integration methods such as Gaussian cubatures or spline-based methods, in each case explicitly based on an interpolant of the integrand.

-The properties of the numerical integration method depend on the Stein class $\mathcal{H}$, the Stein operator $\tau$, the point set $X$ and the regularisation terms $R_1,R_2$ and thus the above formulation is quite general.
-Some specific choices are discussed next.
+where $R_1$ and $R_2$ are regularisation terms to be specified, whose purpose is to ensure that a (unique) minimum will exist.
+The form of \eqref{eq: Stein method} can be motivated as constructing an approximation $f_X$ to the integrand $f$, based on evaluation of $f$ at the locations in $X$, in the class of functions of the form $f_X :=\xi + \tau h$, where $\xi \in \mathbb{R}$ and $h \in \mathcal{H}$.
+The definition of a Stein pair ensures that $\int_M f_X \mathrm{d}P = \xi$, so \eqref{eq: Stein method} can be interpreted as the integral of an approximation $f_X$ to the integrand.
+Numerical approximations of the form \eqref{eq: Stein method} are increasingly being adopted in applied and methodological work \citep{liu2017action,south2017efficient,brosse2018diffusion,roussel2019perturbative,lam2019stability,mijatovic2019asymptotic}.
+The properties of \eqref{eq: Stein method} depend on the class $\mathcal{H}$, the operator $\tau$, the set of points $X$ where $f$ is evaluated, and the regularisation terms $R_1,R_2$.
+Thus the above formulation is quite general and some specific choices are discussed next.